 Annie Finch is a poet and writer, a performer of poetry and ritual, and a speaker on women's empowerment and earth-based spirituality.
 She has presented on poetry, feminism, and/or spirituality at gatherings and conferences including Architecture, Culture, and Spirituality, Where Womyn Gather, A Room of Her Own, and Emerging Women.

 Annie's poetry has been featured onstage at Carnegie Hall and in The Penguin Book of Twentieth-Century American Poetry.
 Her most recent book of poetry is Spells: New and Selected Poems (Wesleyan University Press).
 Her music, opera and theatrical collaborations have appeared on many stages.

-Like the ancient Celtic and Nordic bards from whom she traces her descent, Annie has immersed herself mind, heart, and soul in the mysteries of the poet's craft.
-She earned a BA from Yale University, MA in Creative Writing from the University of Houston, and Ph.D in English and American Literature from Stanford University with a dissertation on prosody—and has also studied earth-based spiritual practices including energy healing, reiki, herbalism, and ritual.
-In addition to awards for her poetry, Annie has received the Robert Fitzgerald Prosody Award for her lifetime contribution to the art and craft of poetic versification.
+Like the Nordic and Celtic bards from whom she traces her descent, Annie has immersed herself mind, heart, and soul in the mysteries of the poet's craft.
+She earned a BA from Yale University, MA in Creative Writing from the University of Houston, and Ph.D from Stanford University—and has also studied earth-based spiritual practices including energy healing, herbalism, and ritual.
+In addition to awards for her books of poetry, Annie has received the Robert Fitzgerald Prosody Award for a lifetime's contribution to the art and craft of poetic versification.